open-tags/open-tags.github.io/content/docs/ios.md

 ![NINearbyAccessorySample](./images/NINearbyDemo.gif?width=50)

-Currently, we are using the NINearbyAccessorySample demo as a UI in order to test the establishment of the Nearby Interaction Protocol specified in the [Apple Nearby Interaction Accessory Protocol Specification](./static/Nearby-Interaction-Accessory-Protocol-Specification-Release-R2.pdf)
+Currently, we are using the NINearbyAccessorySample demo as a UI in order to test the establishment of the Nearby Interaction Protocol specified in the Apple Nearby Interaction Accessory Protocol Specification - Release 2

 States: